brandonmichaelhunter/UMASAV/Day_1/Intro.md

 This class will occur on the 2nd and 4th Friday of every month until the end of April.

 In this class you will learn the following:
-- An introduction to computer science, which will consists of
+- An introduction to computer science, which we will go over the following:
-  - What are computers and how they work
+  - What is computer science?
-  - A general understanding of hardware and software.
+  - What are computers, how do they work and what do we use them for....
-  - How we communicate with computers through commands
+  - How we can communicate computers....
-  - What are programming languages and we'll into some programming concepts.
+  - What are programming languages and review some programming concepts.
 - Python programming language
   - What is Python
   - Install and configure Python onto a computer.